Smart Context settings

 Templates only change the text you copy/export.
 They do not change your notes on disk.

-How an context is structured
+How a context is structured

 - Context Template Before